Skip to main content

 Type 1 diabetes is an autoimmune disease.
 The body's immune system, which primarily fights off pathogenic germs, attacks and destroys the insulin-producing cells of the pancreas.
 As a result, insulin production stops.
 The hormone insulin transports glucose, after being absorbed from food, from the blood into the cells to be used for energy production.
 In the case of insulin deficiency, glucose accumulates in the blood.
 People with type 1 diabetes, must therefore inject insulin to prevent far-reaching health issues caused by excessively high blood glucose levels.

-In the first four years of the Fr1da study, 90,632 children in Bavaria were examined; 280 children (0.31 percent) were diagnosed with early-stage type 1 diabetes.
+Since 2015 over 200,000 children were examined within the Fr1da study and 577 of these children (0.3 percent) were diagnosed with early-stage type 1 diabetes.
 It can be assumed that of these children, half will clinically manifest type 1 diabetes within five years, and about another third within five to ten years.
 The remaining children with early-stage type 1 diabetes (20%) will require insulin treatment in ten to twenty years.

-In order to prepare parents of affected children, they can participate in a training program as part of the Fr1da study.
-Parents are gradually familiarized with insulin therapy and are referred early-on to a pediatrician's office or pediatric clinic specializing in type 1 diabetes.
+In order to prepare parents of affected children, they can participate in a training program as part of the Fr1da study and are referred early-on to a pediatrician's office or pediatric clinic specializing in type 1 diabetes.
 In addition, researchers of the Fr1da study have developed a new method (progression likelihood score) that allows for the identification of children with rapid disease development—about 50 percent become insulin-dependent within two years.
-These children, therefore benefit from earlier and better treatment management, as well as have access to new therapies.
+These children canbenefit from earlier and better insulin treatment management, as well access to new therapies.
+The research of the last decades also points to further benefits for the disease progression in affected children.
+Diagnosing the autoimmune disease early on during the asymptomatic stage of the disease reduces the occurrence of metabolic imbalances and ketoacidosis at clinical manifestation of type 1 diabetes.
+Thereby, neurocognitive impairments can be prevented.
+Additionally, early-stage diagnosis is associated with a milder disease course and improved residual insulin secretion, which can lead to improved long-term metabolic control and reduction of hospital stays.

 Early detection tests cost only 22 euros—detection for all children